-Looking for a park home at Glenleigh Park, Cornwall?
-This unique residential park is large yet close-knit, offering a quiet community for retirees and the semi-retired to enjoy.
+Glenleigh Park in Cornwall is a unique residential park is large yet close-knit, offering a quiet community for retirees and the semi-retired to enjoy.
 The community offers views across St Austell and nearby parkland, offering green views and pleasant country backdrops for anyone keen to get closer to Cornwall’s rural plains.

 Why Choose Glenleigh Park?

-Glenleigh Park is one of many residential communities in the popular Wyldecrest Parks collection.
+This is one of many residential communities in the popular Wyldecrest Parks collection.
 The owners of the park are careful to keep a pleasant, rural neighbourhood well-maintained across the year.
 Residents will benefit from independent spots in the wider community, though the neighbourhood benefits from a close, welcoming atmosphere.
-The park is in a corner of Cornwall which is popular with holidaymakers and tourists, however, it is far-removed from public access.
+The park is in a corner of Cornwall which is popular with holidaymakers and tourists, however, it is far removed from public access.

-The park is famous for its views of the Cornish Countryside; however, it is close to the Roseland Heritage Coast and its various seaside attractions.
-Glenleigh Park is exclusively available to new residents over the age of 50, meaning many people may feel they can move in alongside likeminded people looking for a gentler pace of living.
+The park is famous for its views of the Cornish countryside; however, it is close to the Roseland Heritage Coast and its various seaside attractions.
+The park is exclusively available to new residents over the age of 50, meaning many people may feel they can move in alongside likeminded people looking for a gentler pace of living.

 This Wyldecrest Park is easy to find and reach in the local region.
 However, residents here may likely still find that the community offers a secluded retirement experience.
 It benefits from a location which offers convenience as well as appealing rural views and local walks.